-- (1) Intent: To provide for high density attached dwelling units, developed in accord with an approved development plan, as required in Article VI. - (2) Use Regulations: Refer to Section K in Article IV and the provisions below. - a.
-Entertainment facility: for use by residents only. - b.
-Health club and fitness studio: for use by residents only. - (3) Area and Dimension Regulations:
+- (1) Intent: To provide for high density attached dwelling units, developed in accord with an approved development plan, as required in Article VI. - (2) Use Regulations: Refer to Section K in Article IV and the provisions below. - (a) Entertainment facility: for use by residents only. - (b) Health club and fitness studio: for use by residents only. - (3) Area and Dimension Regulations:

-Minimum Lot Area Minimum Lot Minin num Se tbacks Maximum Minimum Living Area of Dwelling Unit Width at Front Building Line Front Rear Each Side Height of Structure Min. site of 5 acres is required.
-Height and dens sity requirements shall be determined by development plan
+Minimum Lot Minimum Lot Width Minimum Setbacks Maximum Minimum Living Area at Front Building Line Front Rear Each Side Height of Structure Area of Dwelling Unit Min. site of 5 acres is required.
+Height and de nsity req uiremen ts shall be determined by deve lopment plan

-- a.
-Supplemental Use Regulations, Article V. - b.
-District Development Criteria, Article VI. - c.
-Open Space, see Section M in Article VI. - d.
-Required Development Plans, Article VII. - e.
-Off-Street Parking and Loading Regulations, Article VIII. - f.
-Signs, see Article V in Chapter 5 of the City of Homewood Code of Ordinances. - g.
-City of Homewood Subdivision Regulations. - (5) Height regulations: Maximum height of structures in the R-6 District shall be determined by planning commission review of a development plan, containing all information required in Article VI.
+- (a) Supplemental Use Regulations, Article V. - (b) District Development Criteria, Article VI. - (c) Open Space, see Section M in Article VI. - (d) Required Development Plans, Article VII. - (e) Off-Street Parking and Loading Regulations, Article VIII. - (f) Signs, see Article X. - (g) City of Homewood Subdivision Regulations. - (5) Height regulations: Maximum height of structures in the R-6 District shall be determined by planning commission review of a development plan, containing all information required in Article VI.
 High-rise structures have a propensity to obstruct visibility, obscure significant landmarks and features, deprive adjacent areas of natural ventilation and sunlight, and dramatically change the character of an area or city.
-Therefore, the planning commission shall consider as a minimum, the following factors when reviewing a development plan for high-rise structures: - a.
-Compatibility of the proposed development with the area or neighborhood in which it is proposed. - b.
-Capability of the area to accommodate a high-density development in terms of: vehicular and pedestrian traffic, proximity to public transportation, storm drainage, and safe and efficient access to the site. - c.
-Proposed developments featuring high-rise structures shall concentrate all proposed improvements, using a minimum amount of the site.
+Therefore, the planning commission shall consider as a minimum, the following factors when reviewing a development plan for high-rise structures:

+- (a) Compatibility of the proposed development with the area or neighborhood in which it is proposed. - (b) Capability of the area to accommodate a high-density development in terms of: vehicular and pedestrian traffic, proximity to public transportation, storm drainage, and safe and efficient access to the site. - (c) Proposed developments featuring high-rise structures shall concentrate all proposed improvements, using a minimum amount of the site.